 Your continued use of LAWVOLCANO.com constitutes your acknowledgment of this document and any updates.

-LAW VOLCANO LLC looks forward to working with legal and bar associations to ensure that our product and platform is ethically sound.
+LAW VOLCANO looks forward to working with legal and bar associations to ensure that our product and platform is ethically sound.
 We respect the practice of law and have designed our product to comply with all existing and rules regulations surrounding the practice of law.
-LAW VOLCANO LLC is not a law firm but a provider of legal information and do-it-yourself legal forms.
+LAW VOLCANO is not a law firm but a provider of legal information and do-it-yourself legal forms.
 What constitutes the "practice of law" is usually found either in statutes, through a court rule or some combination of statute, rule, case law and advisory opinion.